sbx7/neutral-raycasted-shooter/README.md

 # Neutral Raycasted shooter
-A raycaster shooter that sucks and has wall running (not done)
+A raycaster shooter that sucks and has wall running (not done) Install the .html file and run to play

 # Language
-It's built for turbowarp, doesn't use scratch or it won't work (custom turbowarp)
+It's built for turbowarp, doesn't use scratch or it won't work (custom turbowarp plugins) Download turbowarp here (web editor available) desktop.turbowarp.org

 # Alpha Timeline